Soft Robot with humanlike Perception: Sensing Touch and Shape in Real Time

-Human beings use a complex system that perceives and interacts with their surroundings.
+Human beings use a complex system to perceive and interact with their surroundings.
 Our sensory system not only processes external stimuli but also anticipates the outcomes of our actions, which helps in guiding movements.

-To address these challenges, multi-modal perception systems are required, integrating various sensors to detect and interpret a robot’s movements, both internally and from external interactions.
-That is perception and proprioception systems, like in the human nervous system.
+To address these challenges, multi-faceted perception systems are required, integrating sensors to detect and interpret a robot’s movements, both internally and from external interactions.
+That works much like perception and proprioception systems in the human nervous system.

 Technology inspired by the human perception-action loops has been proposed for soft robots.
-By creating a system that integrates expected data and actual sensor data, the robot can quickly identify discrepancies, such as unexpected contact.
+The robot can then quickly identify irregularities, such as unexpected contact, by creating a system that integrates expected data and actual sensor data.

 By measuring these deformations, the robot can distinguish between internal movements and external contacts, allowing it to detect the presence and direction of forces acting on it.
 The robot responds in under a second to changes, distinguishing between internal and external influences, even without visual feedback.